 Monuments bring the history and identity of our peoples, regions and Nation to life

-The Dutch National Monuments Organisation (NMO) safeguards cultural heritage for future generations.
-It is an association of six large scale heritage organizations that promotes the protection and conservation of monuments.
-The NMO is the only heritage organization in the Netherlands that deals with all types of monuments, in every region of the country.
+The Dutch National Monuments Organisation (NMo) safeguards cultural heritage for future generations.
+It is an association of twelve large scale heritage organizations that promotes the protection and conservation of monuments.
+The NMo is the only heritage organization in the Netherlands that deals with all types of monuments, in every region of the country.
 It acquires and conserves monuments that would otherwise be left unprotected.

 The goals of the NMo are:

 - to heighten the cooperation between organisations that preserve monuments

 - to exchange knowledge and expertise on monument conservation

 - to strengthen the ties between the monument sector and the general public